Connect Oracle

 GRANT CREATE SESSION to bigeye_read_only;

-2. Grant select privileges to the schemas that Bigeye should be able to access:
+2. Grant select privileges to the schemas that Bigeye can access

 BEGIN